bitcoin-dev-project/bitcoiner-intro-to-rust/10_compact_size_unsigned_integers.md

 }
 ```

-A few things to point out here:
+A few things to point out:
 1. `0..253` syntax is a [range type](https://doc.rust-lang.org/std/ops/struct.Range.html#), which has a method called `contains` to check if a value is in the given range.
 2. The number of bytes read match the integer type.
 For example, 2 bytes give us a `u16` type, and 4 bytes give us a `u32` type.